 There cannot be a more perfect warm-weather drink than this elegant rose from superstar producer Mirabeau.
 Owner Stephen Cronk is something of a pioneer, having introduced his superlative rose in a can format in 2018, which has subsequently become a massive hit in the US and UK.
 100% Grenache, cultivated at low yields, is responsible for the rose’s textured mouthfeel, fresh fruit palate, and very zesty acidity.
 It dazzles with beautifully soft scented strawberry, raspberry, and citrus aromas – so in other words, utterly divine.
 Limited production and a global following ensure that each vintage sells out quickly after release.

 6. Chateau Miraval

 The property is famous for its Hollywood owners – now divorced starlets Brad Pitt and Angelina Jolie – yet it is the terroir and wine quality that shines through when tasting a bottle of Miraval.
 Located on the site of a former monastery built in the Middle Ages, Miraval has hosted several celebrity musicians, including Sting, Sade, and Pink Floyd.
 Today, despite the upheaval caused by the widely-publicized divorce, Miraval continues to make an excellent rose, with that quintessential pale color, summer fruit-driven palate, and racy acidity.
-Incorporating expertise from the legendary Perrin family of the Rhone, Miraval is in a class of its own.
+Incorporating expertise from the legendary Perrin family of the Rhone wine region, Miraval is in a class of its own.
 Believe the hype and ignore the celebrity nonsense – Chateau Miraval is very much a case of substance over style.

 7. Bastide de la Ciselette, Lou Pigna, Bandol